The President of Indonesia, Joko Widodo, has signed Presidential Regulation No. 20/2018 on the Recruitment of Foreign Workers in Indonesia.

 RPTKA → IMTA → Telex → ITAS / KITAS online → KITAS (duration: 2 months)

-Revised Process in Regulation No. 20/2018 is still unclear, and the exact process should be confirmed with specialists.
+For peace of mind, the exact process should be confirmed with specialists.